boldingd/WindowedProgramming/sec basics/basic widgets.md

 Let us consider some of the common basic widgets that we will be working with.

 Typically, we will construct complex interfaces by combining simple building blocks, like buttons and labels.
 Most GUI libraries will provide us with a selection of basic elements: we will call these components "widgets".
 Loosely, a widget is any component of our application that can draw itself on the screen.

 The BasicWidget
 ---------------

-GUI toolkits will frequently include a basic Widget class: we will call this the `BasicWidget`. `BasicWidget`s are the building blocks for their specific toolkits; they define the capabilities of a widget in that kit, and include most of the functionality necessary to create a widget - for example, the ability to draw itself.
+GUI toolkits will frequently include a basic Widget class: we will call this the `BasicWidget`.
+`BasicWidget`s are the building blocks for their specific toolkits; they define the capabilities of a widget in that kit, and include most of the functionality necessary to create a other widgets (which will typically done by creating classes that extend the `BasicWidget`).

 The other widgets present in the toolkit - buttons, images, text boxes and so on - will inherit from the `BasicWidget` class.
-The benefits are twofold.
+The benefits of doing this are twofold.
 First, and perhaps most obvious, is that, by producing a generic widget class that other classes can inherit from, it is easy to create new widgets.
 The second benefit, more subtle but perhaps also more significant, is that it provides us with a common interface that we may use throughout the toolkit.
 The classes that comprise the toolkit need not know what kind of widget that they are working with; as long as they can work with `BasicWidgets`, they will be able to work a Button, a TextArea, or some other widget that we have created ourselves.

 Widget Trees
 ------------

 `BasicWidget`s frequently have the ability to contain other `BasicWidget`s.
 This allows us to put `BasicWidget`s into other `BasicWidget`s - or more usefully, other *classes that inherit from* `BasicWidget` into other classes that inherit from `BasicWidget`/

 We can use this capability to create GUIs by creating composits of widgets containing widgets.
 We refer to this arrangement as a *widget tree*.
 If one widget *A* contains another widget *B*, we say that *A* is the parent of *B*, and that *B* is the child of *A*.

 For example, in a given toolkit, besides the `BasicWidget` class, there might be a `Button` class and a `TextField` class.
 We could create a simple GUI (that might be the start of a file downloader, for example) by creating a `BasicWidget` object, a `Button` object and a `TextField` object, and adding the `Button` and `TextField` objects to the `BasicWidget` object as children.

 Notice that this composite object would still appear to be a single `BasicWidget` class to its parent.
 We could create a class that automated this process - a class that inherited from `BasicWidget` and, in its constructor, creates a `Button` and `TextField` object and adds them to itself as children.
 This suggests one of the major uses for `BasicWidget`s, and one of the major strategies for building GUIs: creating classes that inherit from a toolkits `BasicWidget` class and populate themselves with child widgets.

 Types of Widgets
 ----------------

-There are several general types of widgets; for now, let us specifically consider three, *Displays*, *Controls* and *Containers*.
+There are several general types of widgets; for now, let us specifically consider three: *Displays*, *Controls* and *Containers*.
 A *Display* is a widget that displays some value to the user; the simplest example of this class is perhaps the Label widget, which simply places some fixed text somewhere in the GUI.
 A *Control* is a class that receives input from the user; a Button is perhaps the simplest control, giving the user the ability to trigger some specified action.
 A *Container* is a widget that is designed to contain other widgets as children; a Scroller is a simple container that adds scroll-bars to its child widget.
 These categories are not mutually exclusive; a volume slider, for example, is both a display and a control.

 Layouts
 -------